 The Story of the mRNA Cancer Vaccine Study in Pancreatic Cancer

-Here, Dr. Balachandran explains how this new approach has been developed to treat one of the deadliest cancers.
+Here, Dr. Balachandran, Director of The Olayan Center for Cancer Vaccines at MSK, explains how this new approach is being developed aiming to treat one of the deadliest cancers.
 It all began with discoveries in his lab about pancreatic cancer and a global collaboration with Genentech and BioNTech in the middle of the COVID-19 pandemic.

 What was the inspiration for using a vaccine against pancreatic cancer?